johnnyawesome/TuringMachine/README.md

 ### Metrics about the head 🤖

-When you run the Turing Machine, several live-metrics are displayed for the head as well as a live-version of the tape:
+When you run the Turing Machine, several live-metrics are displayed for the head, as well as a live-version of the tape:

 ![Head and tape live-metrics](https://github.com/johnnyawesome/TuringMachine/blob/main/TuringMachine/DemoImages/LiveHeadAndTapeData.gif?raw=true)